langflow-ai/langflow/docs/docs/Workspace/workspace-overview.md

 ## Collections, folders, and projects

-The **My Collection** page displays all the flows and components you've created in the Langflow Workspace.
+The **My Collection** page displays all the flows and components you've created in the Langflow workspace.

 Your **collection** is the top-level categorization for all of your projects.